-Additionally, the bill allows customers to request the removal of a smart meter, mandating that utilities notify the customer of the removal date and complete the removal within thirty days.
-It also permits utilities to charge a fee for the removal of a smart meter, capped at eighty dollars, and a monthly fee of up to ten dollars for customers who opt not to use a smart meter.
-These provisions aim to enhance customer control and transparency regarding smart meter installations and data usage.
+Furthermore, the bill allows utilities to charge customers a fee for the removal of a smart meter, capped at eighty dollars, and permits a monthly fee of up to ten dollars for customers who opt not to use a smart meter.
+These provisions aim to enhance customer control over their utility services and ensure transparency regarding data usage and fees associated with smart meter installations.

 Statutes affected: Introduced, 02/04/2025: 49-34-18